Slow-roll approximation in quantum cosmology: No-boundary instantons

 This relation makes more precise the comment we made at the beginning of \S\ref{SRsec}, namely that our method only describes a NB instanton which reaches particular values of $(b,\chi) \in \R^+ \times \R$.
-The values $(b,\chi)$ are reached by an instanton we have described if they lie on a slow roll trajectory $(a^\Re,\phi^\Re)$ which has passed through $(a^\Re_*,\phi_*^\Re) = \left( \mathcal{O}(1)/\HoRe, \phioRe \right)$ for some $\phioRe$ where the slow roll parameters are small (in particular, the slow roll parameters must be small at $\chi$ as well and curvature must be negligible).
+The values $(b,\chi)$ are reached by an instanton we have described if they lie on a slow-roll trajectory $(a^\Re,\phi^\Re)$ which has passed through $(a^\Re_*,\phi_*^\Re) = \left( \mathcal{O}(1)/\HoRe, \phioRe \right)$ for some $\phioRe$ where the slow-roll parameters are small (in particular, the slow-roll parameters must be small at $\chi$ as well and curvature must be negligible).